In This Post

 Why Do I Need a SMART Goal?

-You don’t need a SMART goal but if you can build one, you’ll get much more value and have better outcomes than if you don’t build a Smart Goal.
+You don’t need a SMART goal for working with a QA testing company, but if you can build one, you’ll get much more value and have better outcomes than if you don’t build a Smart Goal.

 Many QA testing companies are happy to work for you without any goal at all.
 The problem that occurs without a goal is that all you can get is some testing activity and a list of defects.